MUDE-2025/PA1.6/3_LLMs_in_Practice.md

   seed: 123 # Random seed for reproducibility of random events
   init_T: # Initial room temperature (C)
 ```

-Please note that if you run the simulation now, you will see that the controllers are not yet implemented, and the simulation will not work as expected.
-Your task is to implement the controllers and any auxiliary functions needed to make the simulation work correctly.
-Furthermore, no plots are generated yet, you will also need to implement the plotting functions and other auxiliary functions at some point.

 ## Task 3.1 Update your MUDE environment